EstebanbanC/rAversIde-Client/ReadMe.md

     ### Overview

     - **Purpose**: **`RenameDialog`** is a custom dialog window for presenting rename proposals to the user.
 It allows users to select which items they want to rename.
     - **User Interaction**: The dialog presents a list of items to be renamed, each with a checkbox.
 Users can select which items they wish to rename and confirm their choices.
+If they wish to modify the new name proposed by the AI, there is an "edit" button on the side of the proposal.
     - **Integration**: This dialog is likely integrated into a larger renaming feature within the plugin, where it is used to collect user input on which items should be renamed based on proposed names.

     ### Constructor